-4.7 The Daylight Sunlight Report demonstrates that the design of the new dwelling accommodates for the amenity of neighbouring occupiers by way of its compliance with the BRE guidance and therefore as such the proposal complies with Policy DMHB 11 sub section B of the Local Plan: Part Two (2020).
+5.7 The Daylight Sunlight Report demonstrates that the design of the new dwelling accommodates for the amenity of neighbouring occupiers by way of its compliance with the BRE guidance and therefore as such the proposal complies with Policy DMHB 11 sub section B of the Local Plan: Part Two (2020).

-4.8 The single storey flat roofed rear projection runs along the boundary with number 23 and projects slightly beyond the neighbours in situ rear extension.
+5.8 The previously proposed single storey flat roofed rear projection runs along the boundary with number 23 has been reduced significantly and therefore overcomes any previous concern.
 The rear projection at 23 is large and set of higher land the image below demonstrates the extent of and height of this structure and as such the proposed single storey element of the new house has little if any impact on the neighbouring dwelling.
 The image below demonstrates the vastness of the in situ neighbouring rear projection.

-- 4.9 The scale and depth of the neighbours large outshot (as shown above) serves to temper the impact of the proposed dwelling on the neighbouring dwelling.
+5.9 The scale and depth of the neighbours large outshot (as shown above) serves to temper the impact of the proposed dwelling on the neighbouring dwelling.
 It is the neighbours development, its height from established ground floor level to eaves effectively enables the applicant to extend a considerably depth into the rear garden at ground floor level without having any negative impact on the occupiers at no.23 by way of light loss and or overshadowing.
-The large outshot and no.23 also nullifies any impact the new dwelling could have potentially have had on the residential amenity standards currently enjoyed by the neighbouring occupiers. - 4.10 The design of the dwelling proposed has been informed by and is respectful to the constraints of the site and the layout of in situ buildings.
-Despite its increase in size the proposal would not dominate surrounding buildings by way of overbearing and the plot orientation means neighbouring occupiers will not suffer by way loss of light or overshadowing, this is confirmed by the Daylight / Sunlight study which has been produced voluntarily cannot be considered overbearing to in a manner which respects the amenity standards currently enjoyed by all neighbouring occupiers.
-The proposal is therefore compliant with Policy DMHB 11 Part B of the Local Plan: Part Two (2020).
+The large outshot and no.23 also nullifies any impact the new dwelling could have potentially have had on the residential amenity standards currently enjoyed by the neighbouring occupiers.

+5.10 The design of the dwelling proposed has been informed by and is respectful to the constraints of the site and the layout of in situ buildings.
+Despite its increase in size the proposal would not dominate surrounding buildings by way of overbearing and the plot orientation means neighbouring occupiers will not suffer by way loss of light or overshadowing, this is confirmed by the Daylight / Sunlight study which has been produced voluntarily al cannot be considered overbearing to in a manner which respects the amenity standards currently enjoyed by all neighbouring occupiers.
+The proposal is therefore compliant with Policy DMHB 11 Part B of the Local Plan: Part Two (2020)

-5. Impact on future occupiers (Internal and External amenity space)
+6. Impact on future occupiers (Internal and External amenity space)